benashford/benashford.github.com/content/blog/2025-12-24-resurrecting-my-old-turbo-pascal-homework-with-ai/index.md

 I'm still impressed by how easy it was to do enums in Pascal.
 But these two tell us *a lot*.
 The first is simple, the calculator's trigonometric functions could work in degrees or radians, and had a config screen to switch between the two.
 The second, what could SX or DX mean?
 Yes... we're back to embarrassment again... because my homebrew UI buttons library was not very sophisticated, it had a crude delay built-in, and the length of the delay needed to be customised for the machine in question.
 SX meant it ran on a 486SX (as I had at home), DX meant it ran on a 486DX (as we had in the computer room).
 It was very difficult to navigate the UI if set to the wrong processor.

 Now we're seeing some of the real reasons why resurrecting this code will be difficult, it'll need many changes for it to work on a modern machine, unless it was under an emulator running at a deliberately slow speed.

-There are some unused functions in here too.
-Obviously abandoned features or unfinished features.

 #### Global state